jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 ##### Calling Base Class’s Version of Overridden Member

 Some programming languages offer a way to call the member defined by the base class, even when the base member was overridden.
-In Encircle this is not possible by default, because any call to the overridden member might redirect to the overriding member.
+In Circular this is not possible by default, because any call to the overridden member might redirect to the overriding member.

 ![](images/2.%20Specialization.022.png)